-Comprehensive disclosure requirements have been included in IFRS 15.
-Even if an entity concludes that the effect of the new standard on revenue recognition is not significant, changes to internal systems and processes may be required to enable the necessary information to be collected for disclosures.
-These disclosures include quantitative and qualitative information about a vendors:
+In consequence, comprehensive disclosure requirements have been included in IFRS 15.
+This means that, even if an entity concludes that the effect of the new standard on revenue recognition is not significant, changes to internal systems and processes may be required to enable the necessary information to be collected for disclosures.